Introduction to Amazon Web Services

 Here's how Availability Zones come into play :

-• Disaster Recovery : In the event of a natural disaster or other catastrophic event affecting one AZ, the application can failover to the servers in the unaffected AZ, minimizing downtime and data loss.
+• Disaster Recovery : The application can failover to the servers in the unaffected AZ in the event of a natural disaster or other catastrophic event that affects one AZ, minimizing downtime and data loss.

 Edge Locations